ethereum/pm/All Core Devs Meetings/Meeting 53.md

 Hudson - With regards to that, the next thing, if we have time to discuss, was going to be the PoS finality gadget on the PoW chain.
 Danny or Vitalik, do ya’ll have any word on how fast things are coming alone or timelines?

 Vitalik - One thing that is relevant is that we are designing the protocol so that the beacon chain will be as useable as a finality gadget for the PoW if people want to.
 This would basically give the same security is that the original kind of pre beacon chain hybrid Casper FFG was going to give.
 That’s something that’ll be out and not focusing on timelines before sharing and before state executions.
-So that would basically mean that if that happens everyone is listening to the PoS system pro finality and if enough people are participating that its actually secure then a 51% attack on the proof of work will basicsally be able to censor but it will not be able to revert anything finalized.
+So that would basically mean that if that happens everyone is listening to the PoS system pro finality and if enough people are participating that its actually secure then a 51% attack on the proof of work will basically be able to censor but it will not be able to revert anything finalized.

 Peter - Are we not talking about the 6-month timeline?

-Vitalik - Yeah, no realistically we don't expect this within 6 months Danny - Adding the finality gadget from the beacon chain won't happen in the initial lauch.
+Vitalik - Yeah, no realistically we don't expect this within 6 months

+Danny - Adding the finality gadget from the beacon chain won't happen in the initial launch.
 We would want to see stability on the beach chain first and then an increased security over there before.

-Vitalik - Part of the beacon chain code immediately its just no one would immediately listen to it immediately.
+Vitalik - Part of the beacon chain code immediately its just no one would immediately listen to it.

-Danny - Correct but the follow distance that the begining would also be very long so we would also want to reduce the follow distance.
+Danny - Correct but the follow distance that the beginning would also be very long so we would also want to reduce the follow distance.

 Vitalik - Yeah, that’s true

 Mr. Def - Vitalik, Id like to ask your in terms of the sensor and not the reversal comment.
-If you have persistant censorship for some percent of the blocks being senored, censoring a certain type of operation would the chain have to basically be less effective at that point and cause a crisis anyway if there is censorship.
+If you have persistent censorship for some percent of the blocks being censored, censoring a certain type of operation would the chain have to basically be less effective at that point and cause a crisis anyway if there is censorship.

 Vitalik - If there is a censorship 51% attack and if the attacker is persistent, so the attacker doesn’t just go away on their own after the attack after one or two days or whatever then basically if we can only do (if we know they have ASICs) we could change the algorithm to cancel their ASICs but if it is a 51% attack that is run based on GPU hardware then we would really have no choice but to scramble as quickly as possible to some kind of Pos.